-The legislation establishes the drinking water assistance account as a separate account in the state treasury dedicated solely to utilizing Federal funds for the purposes specified in section 1452(a) of the SDWA, as amended in 1996.
+The legislation establishes the drinking water assistance account as a separate account in the state treasury dedicated solely to utilizing federal funds for the purposes specified in section 1452(a) of the SDWA, as amended in 1996.
 The state agencies are authorized to establish sub-accounts as may be necessary for the set-aside funds to be used solely for the purposes specified in federal law.

-All funds in this drinking water assistance account, and sub-accounts, including Capitalization Grants, state match, loan repayment and interest, will be separately accounted for and used solely for the purposes specified in section 1452 of the SDWA.
+All funds in this drinking water assistance account and sub-accounts, including Capitalization Grants, state match, loan repayment, and interest, will be separately accounted for and used solely for the purposes specified in section 1452 of the SDWA.

-2. The State will comply with State statutes and regulations.
+2. The state will comply with state statutes and regulations.

-The State agrees that in addition to complying with the requirements of the SDWA, it will comply with all State statutes and regulations applicable to DWSRF funds, including the Federal Capitalization Grant funds, the State match, interest earnings, and repayments, and funds used for set-aside activities.
+The state agrees that in addition to complying with the requirements of the SDWA, it will comply with all state statutes and regulations applicable to DWSRF funds, including the Federal Capitalization Grant funds, the state match, interest earnings, repayments, and funds used for set-aside activities.

-3. The State has the technical capability to operate the program.
+3. The state has the technical capability to operate the program.

-DOH and the Board/COM employ and will continue to employ program staff who are qualified to administer the DWSRF.
-The DOH DWSRF program staff consists of a program manager for the Capital projects portion of the program with a background in the design, operation, and regulation of public water systems and a program manager for the set-asides portion of the funding with fiscal and contracting experience.
-The remainder of the DOH DWSRF staff consists of technical positions (engineers, planners, or environmental specialists), clerical support, and agency administrative support.
-Additional staff of engineers and planners is available for assisting with the technical aspects of the DWSRF program administration.
+Health and the Board/Commerce employ and will continue to employ program staff who are qualified to administer the DWSRF.
+Our program staff consist of a program manager for the capital projects portion of the program with a background in the design, operation, and regulation of public water systems and a program manager for the set-asides portion of the funding with fiscal and contracting experience.
+The remainder of the our staff consists of technical positions (engineers, planners, or environmental specialists), clerical support, and agency administrative support.

-The Board/COM staff consists of full-time professional, fiscal, and administrative staff with extensive background in financial assistance programs.
-Board/COM staff administers both the state Public Works Trust Fund and the DWSRF program.
+The Board/Commerce staff consists of full-time professional, fiscal, and administrative staff with extensive background in financial assistance programs.
+Their staff administers both the state Public Works Trust Fund and the DWSRF program.

-4. The State will accept Capitalization Grant funds in accordance with a payment schedule.
+4. The state will accept Capitalization Grant funds in accordance with a payment schedule.

-The State agrees to accept Grant payments in accordance with payment schedules that will be included with each Grant application or Grant amendment package.
+The state agrees to accept Grant payments in accordance with payment schedules that will be included with each Grant application or Grant amendment package.
 These payment schedules will be reviewed at least annually and updated as necessary.